-It is tolerant to heat, drought, and salt spray.
+It is tolerant to heat, drought, wet sites, and salt spray.
 If desired in the landscape it is best used as filler or on the edge of a natural area.
 It can be weedy and if undesired, the seedlings are not well controlled by preemergence herbicides, and selective postemergence controls are not available.
 Hand pulling seedlings when small is the best option for removal.

 - 5-12 ft.

 - Alternate, simple leaves; 1-3 in.; coarsely toothed; bright green to gray-green; non-showy fall color

 - Female plant is covered with cottony fruit that persists into early winter

 - Sun to partial shade; tolerates range of soil types, even poor fertility and wet sites

 - Multi-stemmed, irregular, open, airy shrub; can become leggy

 - Tolerates a wide range of soil types (wet, dry, brackish)